 Please contact Prof. Tariq Ahmad—Faculty Advisor for the Colby Muslim Society—for more information.

 Colby College Chapel (Ecumenical Christian)

 Join us Sundays at 6:00 p.m. in Lorimer Chapel for a simple Ecumenical (inter-denominational) Christian service of word, song, and prayer.
 Homemade dinner and fellowship follow each week.
 Our student-oriented congregation in beautiful Lorimer Chapel seeks to build Christian community through brief, thoughtful worship, in a thoughtful context that welcomes all.
 Led by Kurt Nelson, dean of religious and spiritual life.
-Fall 2017 theme: Big Questions Past sermons and reflections can be found here.
+Fall 2018 theme: Scripture Through Fresh Eyes Past sermons and reflections can be found here.

 The meditation group meets in the Rose Chapel Mondays and Tuesdays from 4:00 p.m. to 5:00 p.m.
 The sitting period is 30 minutes, followed by reflection and discussion.
 Each session is led by Colby’s Meditation Advisor Jing Ye, a certified Focusing Oriented therapist.

 Affiliated Christian Fellowships